jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/gcc/11/O1/divergences/t0001-init/default/divergences.md

     CT: memory_limit_check at wrapper.c:18:1
     RF: memory_limit_check at wrapper.c:35:1
     CF: xcalloc at wrapper.c:150:8
-    CT: Jump to external code
+    CT: Jump to external code for _calloc
-    CF: Jump to external code
+    CF: Jump to external code for _calloc
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _calloc
     RF: xcalloc at wrapper.c:156:1
-    [...573 more events...]
+    [...582 more events...]
-  Occurrences: 2

-Uncategorised
-  Events:
-    CF: do_xmalloc at wrapper.c:51:8
-    CF: xrealloc at wrapper.c:136:8
   Occurrences: 1

 Uncategorised